monofuel/monoprompt/README.md

   - this command will create `example.txt.monoprompt` in the current directory.
 - You can run a monoprompt by running `./monoprompt example.txt.monoprompt`

-- example use cases:
+example use cases:

+- building new code files while referencing existing code files for imports, architecture, and code style
-  - generate docs for a codebase
+- generate docs for a codebase by referencing code files
-  - generate tests for an existing codebase
+- generate tests for an existing codebase by referencing the code they need to test
 - generate a summary of files in a folder
 - generate a workout plan based on previous workout notes

-- long term goals:
-  - It could be exciting if you could generate entire projects from a single monoprompt.
-  - monoprompts to generate other monoprompts
-  - entire codebases could be generated in different languages with a single line change of what language to use.
-  - generate your own libraries using nothing but an RFC or API.

 ## Specification

+- monoprompts are a markdown file with a `.monoprompt` extension.
 - start the file with a header of the output filename.
 - a monoprompt file can contain multiple headers, to generate multiple files.
 - each file may have an optional `## Config` section, which will contain a YAML config object (ew)